duanestorey/ai-tools/ai-project-overview.md

 ### Via Composer

-Add the package to your project using Composer:

 ```bash
 composer require duanestorey/ai-tools --dev
 ```

-We recommend installing it as a dev dependency since it's primarily a development tool.

 ### Manual Installation

-If you prefer manual installation:

 1. Clone this repository
 2. Run `composer install` in the cloned directory